Celebrating Loy Krathong in Thailand -All You Need to Know

 Anyway, whichever design you choose, make sure you buy the ones that are made of natural materials such as banana leaves, banana tree bark, real flowers, and bread, instead of Styrofoam, glossy paper, and plastic flowers.

-Releasing the Krathong
+Releasing the Krathong into the River

 After buying the krathong, I joined the queue to get on the shuttle boat.
 The size of the crowd was unbelievable.